"Will this take an LED bulb?"

 "I will show you.
 Behold!"

 She pointed at a line of shelves, packed high with all shapes and sizes of bulbs.
 She took an LED bulb from its box and screwed it into the lamp.
-She unplugged an ugly plastic reading lamp in the display area, connected the big man’s standard lamp and switched it on.
+She unplugged an ugly plastic reading lamp in the display area, plugged in the big man’s standard lamp and switched it on.
 A warm feeling rose inside her as the LEDs flared into life, and the lamp gave off a pleasant glow.
 She smiled at the big man, who seemed to relax.

 "Do you see?
 Do you see the light?"